To Drive Consultative Selling First Build Buyer Personas

 For example, let's assume I'm an IT staffing sales professional calling into Netflix.
 I'm calling on the PMO Director and I'm also calling on the Help Desk Manager.
 If I'm to expect either of these prospects to engage in a conversation with me, I need to prepare two very distinct and different messages.
 Why?
 First, one prospect is a Manager (Help Desk) and other is a Director (PMO).
 The master role of 'Director' is measured and evaluated differently than that of a Manager.
 Because Directors sit higher up on the organizational chart, they face a different set of challenges and responsibilities and have different goals than a Manager.
 Second, the context and nature of the challenges the Director of the PMO faces is different from that of the Manager of the Help Desk because the scope and nature of the work is different.
 Therefore, each prospect is going to have very different interests.

 If I expect to have any chance at all in capturing their attention, I need to engage them in a conversation that is relevant and of high value to them based on their buyer persona.
+To learn more about the difference between consultative selling and transactional selling, read my blog, examples of consultative selling vs. transactional selling.

 How Buyer Personas Drive Consultative Selling